sisong/hsynz/README.md

 ---
 ## Compare with [zsync](http://zsync.moria.org.uk)
 * In addition to supporting source and target as files, support is also provided for directories(folders).
-* In addition to supporting compressed release package by zlib; also supported zstd compressor, providing better compression ratio, i.e. smaller downloaded patch package.
+* In addition to supporting compressed release package by zlib; also supported libdeflate & zstd compressor, providing better compression ratio, i.e. smaller downloaded patch package.
 * The server-side make support multi-threaded parallel acceleration.
 * The client-side diff speed has been optimized, and also support multi-threaded parallel acceleration.